manifestival/manifestival/README.md

 ## Creating Manifests

 Manifests may be constructed from a variety of sources.
-Once created, they are immutable, but you can create new instances from them using their `Filter` and `Transform` functions.
+Once created, they are immutable, but new instances may be created from them using their [Append], [Filter] and [Transform] functions.

 The typical way to create a manifest is by calling `NewManifest`